-- Osteomalacia (softening of the bones in adults which causes pain in the bones, and often joints and muscles)
+- Osteomalacia (softening of the bones in adults which causes pain in the bones, and often joints and muscles), and

-These issues in turn can lead to bone fractures, which can mean the end of independent living for the elderly.
+These issues can lead to bone fractures, which can mean the end of independent living for an elderly person.

-But it’s important to note that many of these findings are based on preliminary research, and some authorities have questioned the benefits of vitamin D for reasons other than bone health and falls prevention.
-A review by the National Prescribing Service points out that many of the studies are observational, have design limitations or are contradictory.
+But it's important to note that many of these findings are based on preliminary research, and some authorities have questioned the benefits of vitamin D for reasons other than bone health and fall prevention.
+A review by the National Prescribing Service points out that many of the studies are observational, have design limitations, or are contradictory.

-A recent review of over 1000 studies by the US Institute of Medicine reported a general lack of evidence for a causal relationship between vitamin D deficiency and many of the associated disorders mentioned above – that is, it can’t be proven that vitamin D deficiency actually caused the problem.
-They were also critical of claims for benefits from taking unnecessary supplements, describing them as ‘overblown’, concluding there were no health guarantees other than for healthy bones (when taken with calcium).
+A review of over 1000 studies by the National Academy of Medicine reported a general lack of evidence for a causal relationship between vitamin D deficiency and many of the associated disorders mentioned above – that is, it can't be proven that vitamin D deficiency actually caused the problem.
+They were also critical of beneficial claims linked to taking supplements, saying there were no health guarantees other than for healthy bones (when taken with calcium).

 It's definitely a good idea to get enough vitamin D for bone health, whether through exposure to sun or supplements, and this may confer additional preventative health benefits.